Priyaverma0596/ProductManagment/README.md

 # Shop Product Management System

 Hello!
-This is my very first try to build a program using Kotlin Language which is developed by [JetBrains](https://www.jetbrains.com/).
+This is my very first try to build a Android Application using Kotlin Language which is developed by [JetBrains](https://www.jetbrains.com/).

 ## About
 Shopkeeper have lots of product and they have to remember each and every Product. <br/>